 Access driveways, manoeuvring areas and loading facilities provide for service vehicles listed in Schedule 8 Service vehicle requirements for the relevant use.
 The on-site manoeuvring is to be in accordance with Schedule 8 Service vehicle requirements.
 PO33 No acceptable outcome provided Upgrade works (whether trunk or non-trunk) are provided where necessary to: a. ensure the type or volume of traffic generated by the development does not have a negative impact on the external road network; b. ensure the orderly and efficient continuation of the active transport network; c. ensure the site frontage is constructed to a suitable urban standard generally in accordance with Planning scheme policy - Integrated design.
-Note - An Integrated Transport Assessment (ITA) may be required to demonstrate compliance with this performance outcome refer to Planning scheme policy - Integrated transport assessment for guidance on when an ITA is required.
-An ITA should be prepared in accordance with Planning scheme policy - Integrated transport assessment.
-Note - The road network is mapped on Overlay map - Road hierarchy.
-Note - The primary and secondary active transport network is mapped on Overlay map - Active transport.
-Note - To demonstrate compliance with c. of this performance outcome, site frontage works where in existing road reserve (non-trunk) are to be designed and constructed as follows: i.
-Where the street is partially established to an urban standard, match the alignment of existing kerb and channel and provide carriageway widening and underground drainage where required, or ii.
-Where the street is not established to an urban standard, prepare a design that demonstrates how the relevant features of the particular road as shown in the Planning scheme policy - Integrated design for road network and active transport network design standards.
+C ersi Note - An Integrated Transport Assessment (ITA) may be required to demonstrate compliance with this performance outcome refer to Planning scheme policy - Integrated transport assessment for guidance on when an ITA is required.
+An ITA should be prepared in accordance with Planning scheme policy - Integrated transport assessment. ne Note - The road network is mapped on Overlay map - Road hierarchy. cone Note - The primary and secondary active transport network is mapped on Overlay map - Active transport.
+Note - To demonstrate compliance with c. of this performance outcome, site frontage works where in existing road reserve (non-trunk) are to be designed and constructed as follows: Where the street is partially established to an urban standard, match the alignment of existing kerb and channel and provide carriageway widening and underground drainage where required; or Where the street is not established to an urban standard. prepare a design that demonstrates how the relevant features of the particular road as shown in the Planning scheme policy - Integrated Design can be achieved in the existing reserve.
+Note - Refer to Planning scheme policy - Integrated design for road network and active transport network design standards.
 Stormwater PO34 No acceptable outcome provided Stormwater run-off from the site is conveyed to a point of lawful discharge without causing nuisance or annoyance to any person, property or premises.
 Note - Refer to Planning scheme policy - Integrated design for details.